Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 I do not know enough about them to have a valid opinion.

-• What do you think government (federal and state) should do to improve the culture of innovation and software industry?
+• What do you think the government (federal and state) should do to improve the culture of innovation and the software industry?

 Yes – provide greater tax relief and foster an entrepreneurial spirit around solving problems, rather than creating interesting engineering projects.

-• The change of guard at Federal level has taken place, what do you think what can we expect from Rudd government for IT and Telecom industry?
+• The change of guard at the Federal level has taken place, what do you think what can we expect from the Rudd government for the IT and Telecom industry?

 So far, not much has changed.
 I am not sure that it will.

-• At the 2020 conference, PM Kevin Rudd is meeting with top 1000 people from different background to discuss and collaborate on the issues facing the nation.
-What issues would you like to raise if you are given a opportunity to attend?
+• At the 2020 conference, PM Kevin Rudd is meeting with the top 1000 people from different backgrounds to discuss and collaborate on the issues facing the nation.
+What issues would you like to raise if you are given an opportunity to attend?

 Greater support for start-up tech and digital media companies with the view to fostering a world-recognised export industry.